fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 //^        ^       ^ these are 3 parts of one type
 ```

+This is not really a feature but a consequence of complicated parsing rules.
+Modern C++ puts strong effort to form expressive, easy to read intuitive syntax - splitting parts of the type out of order hurts readability and creates a place for mistakes.

 It is recommended to avoid this feature completely and use easier to read statements which do one thing per line:

 ```c++